 By Car

 To travel from Kanazawa to Takayama by car you should take the Hokuriku Expressway, the Tokai-Hokuriku Expressway, and the Chubu-Jukan Expressway.
-The journey should take around 1 hour and 30 minutes and cost 2,970 yen in toll fees.
-Of course this does not include the cost of renting a car.
+The journey should take around 1 hour and 30 minutes in good conditions, plus tolls, fuel, parking, and the cost of renting a car.
+Check NEXCO’s route and toll calculator before setting out.
 For more information on local driving check our article on Car Rental in Kanazawa.